certilremy/moncash_ruby/readme.md

 The ``sandbox`` is for testing Moncash in your project for development purpose only, remember when your project is live use the live argument.

 ## Contrubution
-If you want to contribute to this project your welcome fork this project and clone it.
+If you want to contribute to this project you're welcome fork this project and clone it.
 Then run

 ```